pvasia/Kiteworks/README.md

 # Kiteworks Strapi Next.js Project

 A modern full-stack application combining Strapi CMS with Next.js frontend, built with TypeScript, React 19, and Sass.
-This project includes Storybook for component development and uses Turbopack for fast development builds.
+This project includes Storybook for component development and uses Turbopack for fast development builds

 ## Tech Stack